SylvieStraum/metro-transit-case-study/README.md

 -The API is fully functional and will not go down during my intended use of it.

-- The application was intended fully for Web use-while it is responsive-it is not fully compatible with mobile.
+- The application was intended for Web use.

 - Users understand the symbols used/know the app's intended use.